 |Consumer Staples||50 days|

 |Information Technology||46 days|

-I’ve created a simple cheat sheet listing the formulas and short descriptions that you can download and print for quick reference.
+In this article, you've discovered the key financial ratios for credit analysis.
+To make sure you don't forget any of them, I’ve created a simple [cheat sheet](https://drive.google.com/file/d/0B_SVUm8NVYx_U1VjcXdadXFrcGc/view" target="_blank)) listing the formulas and short descriptions that you can download and print for quick reference.